eyalJackman/cs326-final-enroute/docs/milestone3.md

 ## Work Breakdown
 Manan: Created `database.js` and some CRUD operations and express routes

-Darsh: Created MongoDB database and collections on MongoDB, and `addToFavorites`
+Darsh: Created MongoDB database and collections on MongoDB, and `addToFavorites`, created and debugged search results.

 Eyal : Standardized destinations document and created `getResults` route/CRUD operations relating to it